Integrate Components Using Visual Basic Application

 When you create a component, MATLAB

-call wrappers, each implemented as a function procedure for each method
+simple call wrappers, each implemented as a function procedure for each method of the

 Before you use any MATLAB Compiler component, initialize the supporting libraries with the current instance of Microsoft® Excel®.
 Do this once for an Excel session that uses the MATLAB Compiler components.

-sample initializes the libraries with the current instance of Excel.
+Visual Basic® code sample initializes the libraries with the current instance of

-the status of the initialization process.
-The private subroutine
+bModuleInitialized stores the status of the initialization process.